 The Civil Division of the Cook County Circuit Court handles lawsuits worth $30,000 or less, while the Law Division handles cases worth more than $30,000.
 You can file your lawsuit in any of the Circuit Court's branches, or see FindLaw's directory of Chicago-area courthouses to find which location is appropriate.

 Wrecked Your Car in Chi-Town?
-Get a Free Legal Evaluation of Your Case
+Get an Attorney's Help

 Chicago is a hectic city, so fender benders and more-serious accidents are quite common.
 Most of the time, the parties involved can simply exchange information and be on their way, but some situations call for legal representation.
-If you need help figuring out what to do after a car accident in Chicago you can learn more about the legal implications with a free case evaluation.
+If you need help figuring out what to do after a car accident in Chicago you can learn more about the legal implications by contacting a car accident attorney.